-- 3.5 Any locally determined changes in the Chief Fire Officer's remuneration are subject to full Authority approval.
+- 3.4 Since combination, the Authority has chosen not to apply any additional pay increases to the Chief Fire Officer other than those agreed at a national level. - 3.5 Any locally determined changes in the Chief Fire Officer's remuneration are subject to approval by the full Authority.
 In accordance with the conditions within the Gold Book, the Authority is required to conduct an annual review of the remuneration afforded to members of the Executive Board.
 This review will conducted by way of a report to a full Authority meeting which will contain such relevant data as to enable the Authority to reach a determination on levels of appropriate remuneration.
 As a minimum, comparative benchmark data will be provided on chief executive salary levels in other fire and rescue authorities, constituent authorities, neighbouring police authorities and other relevant public bodies as may be determined.
 The review will also consider the level of pay awards made for other groups of employees and the relationship between the remuneration of the Chief Fire Officer and the remuneration of other employees. - 3.6 The other positions within the Executive Board are as follows and further details of their responsibilities can be found at Devon and Somerset Fire and Rescue Service Organisational Structure: